kala-techies/CloudControl-with-Azure/PHASE-1_Core-Foundations/Module-03_Networking-Essentials/README.md

   * `10.0.0` is fixed.
 Only last octet varies.

-> Calculation: For every bit you “fix” in the subnet mask, you reduce the number of IPs by half.
+> 📌 For every bit you “fix” in the subnet mask, you reduce the number of IPs by half.

 ### Bit Binary Cheatsheet: